Skip to main content

 Scope and Contents

 The personal papers of the Thompson family (1929-01-0, 3 linear feet) consists of correspondence, notes, personal manuscripts and newspaper publications of various writings of Esther H. Thompson on various topics pertaining to the history of Litchfield, including her childhood recollections of troops mustering for the Civil War on the town green.
 Also included is information on botany and other topics relating to the Village Improvement Society.
 Additionally, the collection contains personal and business correspondence from and to William H. Thompson, as well as a variety of legal documents and receipts.
-Several letters include information on William Grimes, author of "The Life of William Grimes," the first book-length autobiography by a fugitive American slave.
+Several letters include information on William Grimes, author of "The Life of William Grimes," the first book-length autobiography by a fugitive American enslaved person.
 Other material relates to other members of the Thompson family and includes correspondence, literary compositions, legal documents, bills and receipts, and copy books.

 Dates